bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 &ldquo;We have heard reports that you are not the only victim of Arthur&rsquo;s behavior,&rdquo; Leon&rsquo;s question jarred Merlin out of his reverie.

 &ldquo;Who?&rdquo; Merlin asked, unexpectedly feeling betrayal at Arthur&rsquo;s attentions being elsewhere.
-Its not that Merlin wanted them, but he could endure them.
+It's not that Merlin wanted them, but he could endure them.

 *How dare Arthur try to make love to others?
 Merlin could take it, and had Freya to go home to.
 Who else could survive Arthur&rsquo;s manipulations?
 Why didn&rsquo;t Arthur trust him enough to stay loyal?
 Was Merlin not enough for him?
 Would Arthur have remained loyal had he just complied this morning?*